 Then there is the Krka National Park with even more waterfalls – so, if you chase amazing waterfalls, then Croatia is the place to go.

 Are you a shopping addict?
 Then head to Italy – Italy is the fashion capital of Europe.
 Especially around Milan, people are just extremely beautifully dressed, and in general, Italians are the best-dressed people.

 It does not surprise that many famous fashion designers, like Armani, are Italian.

-So, if you are a shopping addict, and especially into fashion, then Italy is the better place to visit.
+If you are a shopping addict, and especially into fashion, Italy is the better place to visit.

-This is another category that I personally cannot really judge first-hand, but given the many big cities, I assume Italians have a lot of parties taking place.
+This is another category that I personally cannot really judge first-hand.
+Given the many big cities, I assume Italians have a lot of parties taking place.
 However, it seems that visitors love Croatia as a party destination.
 Think about the Yacht Weeks and Hvar – the party island.
 Younger people who like to party tend to flock to Croatia!

 Are you looking for a relaxed and still fun beach holiday?
 Okay, I am not the expert here as I am not the biggest beach person – but both Italy and Croatia have beautiful beaches.